Estimate Time4 min

 1. HSAs can be your emergency medical savings

-Because money contributed to an HSA can avoid federal income tax, and your potential investing gains can be tax-free also, your HSA savings can grow more.
-That could ease the financial blow—and spare your regular emergency fund—if an expensive health issue surfaces.
+Money contributed to an HSA can avoid federal income tax.
+Because potential investing gains can be tax-free, your HSA savings can potentially grow, easing a financial blow and sparing your emergency savings, if an expensive health issue surfaces.

 2. HSAs can also help you pay for certain health care, vision, and dental costs